fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 But, they are not the only ones suffering, especially asshole-managers suffer from the following symptoms:
 - Demotivated teams, reducing effectivity
-- Nitpicking and small 'revenge' on them (they obvously do not notice)
+- Nitpicking and small 'revenge' on them (they obviously do not notice)
 - They frequently have new people to teach, reducing overall productivity
 - They are getting fired more frequently as well, meaning a search for another job ...